pantheon-systems/quicksilver-examples/trello_integration/README.md

 # Trello Integration #

-This example parses commit messages for Trello card IDs and adds the commit message as a comment in the related Jira issue.
+This example parses commit messages for Trello card IDs and adds the commit message as a comment in the related Trello card.

 Example comments: